DylnH/DE-Engineering-Capstone/README.md

 - [Motor Control](https://circuitdigest.com/microcontroller-projects/dc-motor-speed-control-using-arduino-and-potentiometer)
 - [Standard LEDs](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink)

  ##### The Basic Code is mostly complete, but it needs testing.
 We will do that in a few days.
+We are also on track on the goal toward making a working prototype by thanksgiving break.
+For next week, We'll have a whole week to troubleshoot and get it working.